openChatGpts/AIStudioToAPI/README.md

 After the service starts, you can access `http://localhost:7860` in your browser to open the web console homepage, where you can view account status and service status.

-> **Note**: Windows local deployment does not support adding accounts via VNC online.
+> ⚠ **Note:** Windows local deployment does not support adding accounts via VNC online.
 You need to use the `npm run setup-auth` script to add accounts.
 VNC login is only available in Docker deployments on Linux servers.

 ### ☁ Cloud Deployment (Linux VPS)